Introduction to R and RStudio

 Data Structures in R

-In today’s session, we will explore 3 basic types of data structures in R:
+We will start with exploring 3 basic types of data structures in R:

 1. Vector - can hold multiple values in a single variable/object.